Build schedules around how your week actually trades

 Review availability, fairness, fatigue, and open gaps.

-What pub operators usually want to settle before they book
+What operators usually want to settle before they book

-That usually comes down to weekends, heavy nights, and how much time managers lose rebuilding cover.
-The demo should make the savings case obvious.
+That usually comes down to weekends, heavy nights, wage percentage, and how much time managers lose rebuilding cover.

 Will setup drag on?